NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 * Use the Firebase Console to obtain the API key.
 Access to below address and log in with your Google account. https://console.firebase.google.com/
 * If you still have not a project, you need to create one.
+* Enter the project name in the Create Wizard, and set the Analytics feature valid or invalid as needed. (we don't plan to use the Analytics function during this Hands-on.)

+---

+## Preparation for Push Notification
+### Set Firebase Private Key to Mobile Backend

 .center[
 ![コード解説③](readme-image-en/Firebase_newproject.png)
 ]
-* Enter the project name in the Create Wizard, and set the Analytics feature valid or invalid as needed. (we don't plan to use the Analytics function during this Hands-on.)

 ---